Jake eyed them both with barely concealed astonishment, but he said nothing.

 “Yes, master, I will.
 Rest assured, miss, he is safe with me.”

-Manon pressed Jake’s hand in gratitude, because the young man had sensed her anxiety over her brother.
+Manon pressed Jake’s hand in gratitude, glad that the young man had sensed her anxiety over her brother.

-“Just follow me up when I summon you to,” her uncle replied.
+“Just follow me up when I summon you,” her uncle replied.

-They finished their repast in silence, and afterwards Richard put on a great show rising from the table and making a hand gesture towards Manon.
-Amidst the snickering of the other guests, she followed Richard upstairs, to a lofty room.
-Her gaze fell upon the large four poster bed, which dominated the entire space.
-She froze, swallowed and began to tremble with a trepidation she had never experienced before in her life.
+They finished their repast in silence, and afterwards Richard made a great show of rising from the table and making a hand gesture towards Manon.
+Amidst the snickering of the other guests, she followed Richard upstairs to a lofty room.
+Her gaze fell upon the large four-poster bed, which dominated the entire space.
+She froze, swallowed, and began to tremble with a trepidation she had never experienced before in her life.

 Richard strode towards the bed and picked up a blanket and a pillow.

-“I shall sleep on the floor,” he said and tossed the items behind the changing screen in the corner.
+“I shall sleep on the floor,” he said, and tossed the items behind the screen in the corner.
 “There,” he joked, “you will not even know I am in the room.
 I promise not to snore.”

 Manon gratefully smiled at him, as he left the room.

 Her uncle was such a kind and thoughtful man, Manon reflected.
 She had only seen a similar kindness once before, and that was in her own father.
-The way Richard always put her needs before anything else, was the way her father had been towards her mother, too.
-The way Richard watched her, at all times, as if he was afraid something might happen to her, had been a caring concern by her father towards her mother, as well.
+The way Richard always put her needs before anything else was the way her father had been towards her mother, too.
+The way Richard watched her at all times, as if he were afraid something might happen to her, had been the same caring concern her father had shown her mother.

-While she was donning her night clothes, after a much needed wash at the stand in the corner, Manon fretted over the disturbing feelings she was rapidly developing towards Richard.
-In the past days, she had forced herself to call him ‘uncle’, stubbornly refusing to reflect on other terms concerning him.
-That was who he was, her uncle, her mother’s brother, even though all she could see, was a strong, extremely handsome and brave gentleman in the very prime of his life.
+While she was donning her nightclothes, after a much-needed wash at the stand in the corner, Manon fretted over the disturbing feelings she was rapidly developing towards Richard.
+In the past days, she had forced herself to call him “Uncle”, stubbornly refusing to reflect on other terms concerning him.
+That was who he was – her uncle, her mother’s brother, even though all she could see was a strong, extremely handsome, and brave gentleman in the very prime of his life.
 They were only seven years apart, despite being of different generations.
-Manon realised that, had she met Richard under different circumstances, and not known he was her uncle, she would have easily fallen in love with him.
-He was a wonderfully loveable man, Richard.
+Manon realised that, had she met Richard under different circumstances and not known he was her uncle, she would have easily fallen in love with him.
+He was a wonderfully loveable man, was Richard.

 With a muffled cry, she sat up.
 No, no, no!
 This could not be happening, it was too appalling for words, too sinful!
 What was she to do?
 She was cursed!

 Downstairs, in the nearly empty taproom, Richard sat staring into his ale, his head full of passionate reflections of the very young woman upstairs.
-It was no good deceiving himself.
-He was in love with the lively, beautiful and sweet creature that was Manon.
+It was no good trying to deceive himself.
+He was in love with the lively, beautiful, and sweet creature that was Manon.
 How had this happened?
 He was no green boy, freshly out of the schoolroom, for God’s sake!
-He was a distinguished and wealthy country gentleman, sought after by numerous mamas to show an interest in their daughters.
-Many of them were even more beautiful than Manon, and English to boot!
-Many of them had their own fortune, were lively and sweet, and eager to become the next Bearsham Manor baronetess!
-Why, he had even considered his neighbour, the Honourable Miss Adèle Brownslow of Bishop’s Keep, as a suitable bride, and he had been sorely tempted to make her an offer.
-Miss Adèle was the daughter of Sir Eustace Brownslow, a dear friend of his father since childhood.
-She was stunning, with golden waves of silken hair and the most clear blue eyes one could imagine.
-They were the colour of a summer sky in the morning, and combined with a perfect complexion, a heart-shaped face, a pert little nose and a rosebud of a mouth, Miss Adèle was fit to capture any man’s heart, conquer it and keep it between her small hands forever.
+He was a distinguished and wealthy country gentleman, sought after by numerous mamas who hoped he would show an interest in their daughters.
+Many of them were even more beautiful than Manon, and English to boot.
+Many of them had their own fortune, were lively and sweet, and were eager to become Bearsham Manor’s next baronetess.
+Why, he had even considered his neighbour, the Honourable Miss Adèle Brinslay of Bishop’s Keep, as a suitable bride, and he had been sorely tempted to make her an offer.
+Miss Adèle was the daughter of Sir Eustace Brinslay, a dear friend of his father’s since childhood.
+She was stunning, with golden waves of silken hair and the clearest blue eyes one could imagine.
+They were the colour of a summer sky in the morning, and combined with a perfect complexion, a heart-shaped face, a pert little nose and a rosebud of a mouth, Miss Adèle was fit to capture any man’s heart, conquer it and keep it in her small hands forever.

-Just as he reached the top of the stairs, the door to his room opened, and Manon, fully clothed, emerged, carrying her travel bag.
+Just as he reached the top of the stairs, the door to his room opened, and Manon emerged, fully clothed and carrying her travel bag.